chairmanlee8/marshal-ts/README.md

 # marshal-ts

 Tiny JavaScript marshalling library with zero dependencies.
+It's like Python's [pickle] but for JavaScript.
 Marshalling is like serialization, but you get the object identity (typeof, instanceof, methods) back on the other end.
 Supports circular references too!

 ## Install